 Aqualia are not seeking to be the cheapest source of these machines on the internet.
 What we are looking to do is provide an unrivalled package of equipment and installation knowledge and experience.
 We will challenge anyone to question that statement.
 Whether that is just a design package, installation guidance or a full installation you can of course choose.

 Our advice extends to the building into which the pool will be placed with unrivalled experience gathered over in excess of 30 years of building design and observation of simple errors that have rendered buildings unsuitable for indoor pools!

 So how can we offer a design service to assist you with the selection and installation details?
 Our design team includes highly qualified Building Services Mechanical and Electrical Engineers that have devoted themselves to the indoor pool environment for over 30 years, back by PI insurance.

 Our design and supply packages come in various shapes and sizes and the following is our entry level for building assessment, machine recommendation and basic duct design.
-Our design only packages for domestic indoor pools can be particularly comprehensive and can approach £7,000-£8,000 with no equipment for more sophisticated domestic complexes.
+Our design only packages for domestic indoor pools can be particularly comprehensive and can range from £1500 to £8,000 for more sophisticated domestic complexes.

 Be aware that the Calorex Delta includes control and interface sophistications that few installers take full use of.
 This includes :-